 Dad wasn’t always smart, even though he excelled in school.
 Quote:

-hot.”
+I was 6.
+Mom said, “Bobby, go see if the waffle iron is hot.”
 I set my hand down on the grid.
 It was.
 My hand looked like a waffle for almost a month.

 Dad wasn’t always perfectly behaved at home.
 Quote: